New Moon Christmas by Holiday Mathis - Boston Herald - Go Tech Daily

 hhd@get.creators.com (Holiday Mathis)

 The cosmic Christmas gift is a solar eclipse and a new moon in Capricorn, the sign of kings and also of tradition.
-Nowadays there is a wonderful ceremony, because many perform the rituals that have been represented in different ways for generations.
+There is a wonderful ceremony today, because many perform the rituals that have been represented in different ways for generations.
 “It’s not about how much we give, but how much love we give.”
 Mother Teresa

 TAURUS (April 20 to May 20).
 And your imagination always returns to a scenario.
 There is something here that you must do!
 This can entail an attraction and you will probably find that it is mutual.
 What you seek is seeking you.